eftekhar-hossain/Bangla-News-Headlines-Categorization/README.md

 ## Model Evaluation

 In this simple model we have got **`81%`** validation accuracy which is not bad for such an multiclass imbalanced dataset.
 Besides Confusion Matrix and other evaluation measures have been taken to determine the effectiveness of the developed model.
-From the confusion matrix it is observed that the maximum number of misclassified headlines are fall in the caltegory of **`Natinal, International and Politics `** and it make sense because this categories headlines are kind of similar in words.
+From the confusion matrix it is observed that the maximum number of misclassified headlines are fall in the caltegory of **`Natinal, International and Politics `** and it makes sense because this categories headlines are kind of similar in words.
 The accuracy, precision, recall and f1-score result also demonstrate this issue.

 ![confusion](/images/confusion.PNG)